fl1d/w0ex.github.io/_pages/guide_en.md

 The mid-term examination will be based on the student’s master thesis summary / achievement list, a doctoral program research plan, and an essay on contributions to super smart society.
 In order to pass the mid-term examination, the following requirements must be satisfied.

 1. Complete the master's program or pass the completion exam.
-2. Have at least one credit from the [Artificial Intelligence Basic Subjects group](/doc/Guide_SSS.pdf) assigned by the program.
+2. Have at least one credit from the Artificial Intelligence Basic Subjects group(Please refer to Table 2-1 in [Study Guide](/doc/Guide_SSS.pdf)) assigned by the program.
 The basic course of artificial intelligence designated by this program is a class to learn basic concepts of artificial intelligence (data analysis, machine learning, etc.) or an advanced class based on elementary artificial intelligence knowledge.
-Examples of subjects are listed [here](/doc/Guide_SSS.pdf).
 Acquisition of core academic ability for artificial intelligence may be obtained by acquiring credits from lectures other than those listed in this table.
-3. At least one credit from the [Basic Quantum Science Subjects group](/doc/Guide_SSS.pdf) assigned by the program.
+3. At least one credit from the Basic Quantum Science Subjects group(Please refer to Table 2-2 in [tudy Guide](/doc/Guide_SSS.pdf)) assigned by the program.
 The basic course of quantum mechanics designated by this program is a class to learn basic concepts of quantum mechanics (wave function, uncertainty, etc.), or an advanced class based on elementary quantum mechanics knowledge.
-Examples of subjects are listed in [here](/doc/Guide_SSS.pdf).
 Acquisition of core academic ability for quantum science may be obtained by acquiring credits from lectures other than those listed in this table.

 ### ３．Completion examination